JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

   - `Snap to Orientation`
   - `Local Orientation`
 - `ViveGrip_Interactable`
+- `ViveGripInteractionStart(ViveGrip_GripPoint gripPoint)`
-- `OnViveGripInteractionHeld(bool grabbed)`
+- `ViveGripInteractionStop(ViveGrip_GripPoint gripPoint)`

 The bubbler gun is a mesh `ViveGrip_Grabbable` attached.
 It needs to be held properly by the controller so I enable `Snap To Orienatation` and give it a `Local Orientation` that tilts it forward slightly for comfort.
 I also add `ViveGrip_Interactable` because I want to fire it by interacting with it.

-Any attached scripts will call `OnViveGripInteractionHeld(bool grabbed)` while the interaction button is held.
-I use this to generate bubbles when the trigger is held.
-I also make sure that `grabbed` is true so it can't be fired from the ground.
+Any attached scripts will call `ViveGripInteractionStart` while the interaction button is held and `ViveGripInteractionStop` when we let go.
+I use this to toggle a boolean so that bubbles are made when I hold the trigger down.
+I also make sure that `gripPoint.SomethingHeld()` is true from the provided `ViveGrip_GripPoint` script so that it can't be fired from the ground.